cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/secure-dns-network.md

 You will need to make a one-time change to your router to use Cloudflare Gateway for DNS filtering for all devices in your network.

-Instructions to change your router's DNS settings are available in the Cloudflare for Teams dashboard.
+Instructions to change your router's DNS settings are available in the Zero Trust dashboard.
 Navigate to the `Locations` page and expand the location you want to configure.
 Click `Setup instructions`.

 ![Expand Location](../static/secure-web-gateway/secure-dns-network/expand-location.png)